-- 3. Only, enclosed VEHICLES can be used when picking up TEFAP foods.
-All health regulations must be followed in regard to the transportation of TEFAP Foods.
+- 3. Only, enclosed VEHICLES can be used when picking up TEFAP USDA Foods.
+All health regulations must be followed in regard to the transportation of TEFAP USDA Foods.
 Food must be delivered in a timely manner to avoid thawing and or spoilage. - 4.
-Municipal road trucks, garbage or dump trucks are prohibited from picking up TEFAP foods.
+Municipal road trucks, garbage or dump trucks are prohibited from picking up TEFAP USDA Foods.

-SUGGESTED PANTRY DISTRIBUTION GUIDE RATE

-This chart shows the MINIMUM number of units to distribute to clients
+WEEKLY PANTRY DISTRIBUTION GUIDE RATE This chart shows the MINIMUM number of units to distribute to clients

-Pantries are encouraged to consider family size and need when including TEFAP foods in packages to eligible recipients.
-The following guide rate is the suggested MINIMUM quantity to offer:
+Pantries are encouraged to consider family size and need when including TEFAP USDA Foods in packages to eligible recipients.
+The following guide rate is the recommended MINIMUM quantity to offer: